Polynomial Cohomology and Polynomial Maps on Nilpotent Groups: Polynomial cohomology of lcsc groups

+For $G$ a lcsc group and $X$ a locally compact space on which $G$ acts continuously by homeomorphisms, the space of continuous functions $C(X,\mathcal{E})$ is a continuous $G$-module for every continuous $G$-module $\mathcal{E}$, when endowed the standard action $(g.f)(x) = g.f(g^{-1}.x)$.
+Recall that the topology on $C(X,\mathcal{E})$ is the projective topology generated by the restriction maps $C(X,\mathcal{E}) \rightarrow C(K,\mathcal{E})$ over all compact subsets $K$ of $X$, that is, the topology of uniform convergence on compact sets.
+In particular, note that if $X$ is second countable and $\mathcal{E}$ is a Fr{\'e}chet space (as will often be the case in this paper), then $C(X,\mathcal{E})$ is a Fr{\'e}chet space as well.

-\begin{lemma}[{\cite[Chapter III]{Guichardet:Cohomologie}}] Let $G$ be a lcsc group and $\mathcal{E}$ be a continuous $G$-module.
+\begin{lemma}[{\cite[III, Proposition 1.2]{Guichardet:Cohomologie}}] Let $G$ be a lcsc group and $\mathcal{E}$ be a continuous $G$-module.
 Then $C(G,\mathcal{E})$ is relatively injective.
 In particular, the category of continuous $G$-modules contains sufficiently many relatively injectives.
-Further, there is a strengthened injective resolution (with the usual coboundary maps \cite{Guichardet:Cohomologie})
+Further, there is a strengthened, relatively injective resolution